AYeagerr/Guess-my-number/README.md

 - **Interactive Gameplay:** Enter your guess and receive feedback on whether the number is too high, too low, or correct.
 - **Score Tracking:** Your score starts at 20 and decreases with each incorrect guess.
 Try to beat your high score!
-- **Responsive Design:** The game is styled to be visually appealing and works on various screen sizes.

 ## How to Play